-ANNEX J

-AIRSIDE MARKINGS AND VISUAL AIDS
+ANNEX J AIRSIDE MARKINGS AND VISUAL AIDS

-AIRSIDE MARKING DESCRIPTION Runway Strip White gable markers delineate the edge of the runway strip.
+AIRSIDE MARKING DESCRIPTION Dunway Strip White gable markers delineate the edge of the runway strip.
 Vehicles are not permitted to enter the runway strip without prior approval from ATC.
+Runway Strip The yellow mark on some white gable markers marks the delineation of runway thirds, used in the Global Reporting Format of Runway Surface Condition.
 Runway Holding Position Markings Runway hold position markings are holding points for aircraft and vehicles prior to entering a runway.
 They are defined by two (2) solid and two (2) broken yellow lines the width of the taxiway.
-Intermediate Holding Position Markings Where two taxiways cross/intersect or any taxiway holding point, yellow broken lines mark the clearance distance for aircraft and vehicles to hold when an aircraft is taxiing past.